Lavany549/Detection-and-Prevention-of-DDoS-attacks-in-VANETs/README.md

      ``` mininet > xterm h1```

-     An another terminal lets say Terminal 3 is opened with *node h1* , Now run
+     An another terminal lets say Terminal 3 is opened for *node h1* , Now run

      ```# ping 10.0.0.2 -c 4```

-     This shows the data of packet if connected successfully.Close this node if connected successfully.
+     This shows the data of packet if connected successfully.

   #### Step 2: Integrating the Utilities in the Controller
   * From Terminal 2 run

     ``` mininet > xterm h1```

-    Another terminal pops up lets say Terminal 3 is opened with *node h1* , Now run
+    Another terminal pops up lets say Terminal 3 is opened for *node h1* , Now run

     ```# python3 traffic.py -s 4 -e 65```

-    This will run the traffic with 10.0.0.4 to 10.0.0.64 hosts as destination Nodes.
+    This will produce the required traffic data into the network

-    Now the mininet starts sending the traffic.

   * From Terminal 2 open another *node h2*,

     ```mininet > xterm h2```

-    Another terminal pops up lets say Terminal 4 is opened with *node h2* , Now run
+    Another terminal pops up lets say Terminal 4 is opened for *node h2* , Now run

     ```# python3 attack.py 10.0.0.6```